orangeandbronze/training-website/_posts/java-framework/2018-06-10-spring-boot.markdown

 ---
 layout:             training-tracks
 class:              trackdetails
-title:              Combined Spring and JPA/Hibernate Training
+title:              Spring Boot Training
 title_seo:          Spring Courses Philippines
-titles:             O&B Combined Spring and JPA/Hibernate Training
+titles:             O&B Spring Boot Training
 desc:               "Spring Courses Philippines | This course is designed for experienced developers who would like to gain more depth on Spring and building loosely-coupled and testable applications, as well as aspect oriented programming."
 description:        Spring Courses Philippines | This course is designed for experienced developers who would like to gain more depth on Spring and building loosely-coupled and testable applications, as well as aspect oriented programming.
 photo:              "https://university.orangeandbronze.com/assets/img/CombinedSpringAndJPAHibernate-FBLinkPostPhoto.png"